-AAC has extensive ambient air VOC and Carbonyl measurement experience using EPA methods TO-14, TO-15, TO-12, TO-11 and to a lesser degree TO-5 and TO-1 through 3.
+AAC has extensive ambient air VOC and Carbonyl measurement experience using EPA methods TO-14, TO-15, TO-12, TO-11, TO-5, and TO-1 through 3.
 In addition, we have experience with most other TO methods including Phenols measurements using TO-8, and PAHs measurements using TO-13.
 Please see our Analytical Capabilities document for more details of what ambient air services we offer.

-AAC has provided support for PAMS agencies for over 21 years following the methods described in the PAMS Technical Assessment Document (TAD) for speciated and Total NMOCs and for speciated Carbonyls.
-Agencies we have supported include the Arizona Department of Environmental Quality (AZDEQ) as well as over ten different counties in the states of California, Florida, Pennsylvania, Missouri, Michigan, and Arizona.
-We are currently involved in providing sampling media and analysis for NMOCs and Carbonyls for at least two PAMS agencies located in California.
+AAC has provided support for PAMS agencies for over 22 years following the methods described in the PAMS Technical Assessment Document (TAD) for speciated and Total NMOCs and for speciated Carbonyls.
+Agencies we have supported include SJVUAPCD, Arizona Department of Environmental Quality (AZDEQ) as well as over ten different counties in the states of California, Florida, Pennsylvania, Missouri, Michigan, and Arizona.
+We are currently involved in providing sampling media and analysis for NMOCs and Carbonyls for at least three PAMS agencies located in California.

 As part of the various PAMS programs, AAC participates in the audit programs for both NMOCs and Carbonyls every year with results usually within a few percent of the target concentration.Please see our new PAMS flyer here.

-We have extensive expertise with volatile sulfur compounds (VSCs) analysis using a modified version of ASTM D-5504 to achieve a ~1ppbv reporting limit for H2S and other speciated sulfur compounds.
+We have extensive expertise with volatile sulfur compounds (VSCs) analysis using a modified version of ASTM D-5504 to achieve a ~5 ppbv reporting limit for H2S and other speciated sulfur compounds.

-AAC has over ten years of experience in the measurement of ammonia, speciated amines, and organic acids using a variety of solutions and substrates.
+AAC has over 22 years of experience in the measurement of ammonia, speciated amines, and organic acids using a variety of solutions and substrates.